The biggest change to Australian payroll in years

 How Affinity is preparing alongside you

-While payroll teams work through these nine actions, Affinity is updating the platform to make payday super manageable inside the existing payroll workflow — not bolted on top of it.
+While payroll teams work through these nine actions, Affinity is updating the platform to make Payday Super manageable inside the existing payroll workflow – not bolted on top of it.
 Here is what is in motion.

 Qualifying earnings and STP updates handled for you

-Affinity is implementing the new qualifying earnings (QE) calculation basis that replaces OTE for SG purposes under payday super, along with the updated STP reporting fields.
+Affinity is implementing the new qualifying earnings (QE) calculation basis that replaces OTE for SG purposes under Payday Super, along with the updated STP reporting fields.
 QE and the required information flow into your STP submissions without changes to how you process payroll.
 Where appropriate, the platform also automatically applies the new annual contribution cap that replaces quarterly caps.

 Enhanced employee self-service